great-expectations/great_expectations/docs/contributing/contributing_setup.md

 * Once you’re done testing, you can shut down your postgesql container by running `docker-compose down` from the same directory.

-* Caution: If another service is using port 5432, docker may start the container but silently fail to set up the port.
+* Caution: If another service is using port 5432, Docker may start the container but silently fail to set up the port.
 In that case, you will probably see errors like this:

 	````console
 	psycopg2.OperationalError: could not connect to server: Connection refused